SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 # Deploying a Virtual Microphone & Noise Suppression App - Across a Company's Workforce

-This project aims to "resolve the issue of disruptive background noises" during virtual meetings and calls, by deploying a <ins>Virtual Microphone/Noise Suppression</ins> solution that easily integrates with **Microsoft Teams**.
+This project aims to "resolve the issue of disruptive background noises" during virtual meetings and calls, by deploying a Virtual Microphone/Noise Suppression solution that easily integrates with **Microsoft Teams**.

 ![Logo](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/th5xamgrr6se0x5ro4g6.png)

-> This was a project I completed originally, to help a co-student suppress background noises their microphone was picking up during Zoom call sessions.
+> This project was completed originally, to help a co-student suppress background noises their microphone was picking up during Zoom call sessions.
 >
 > I've re-created this project to work in an IT corporate setting, changing the video/conferencing platform from Zoom to Microsoft Teams and recreating this issue as a support ticket.